umbertopicchini/umbertopicchini.github.io/_pages/about.md

   - /about.html
 ---

-#**THIS IS A TEST PAGE, and it is not meant for public viewing.
-For the moment please DISREGARD it and move to the link below.**

-#Visit my current (but soon to be replaced) page at [http://www.maths.lth.se/matstat/staff/umberto/](http://www.maths.lth.se/matstat/staff/umberto/)

 This is the personal page of Umberto Picchini.
 As of 1st May 2018 I am Associate Professor in Mathematical Statistics at the [Department of Mathematical Sciences](https://www.chalmers.se/en/departments/math/Pages/default.aspx) at Chalmers University of Technology and University of Gothenburg, Sweden.

 On this site you will find several ways to contact me and follow my research.